Lekhanshlkr/youtube_search/README.md

 * The API can be called continuously in background with some interval using `asyncio` and instead of fetching 9 results, it can be limited to 1-2 results per call.

-* The search parameter `publishedAt` can be set to less than _'30 minutes'_ from current time so that everytime the API is called, it only displays the results of videos which have been published in the last 30 minutes.
+* The search parameter `publishedAt` can be set to less than _'30 minutes from current time'_ so that everytime the API is called, it only displays the results of videos which have been published in the last 30 minutes.

 * A support for supplying multiple API keys can be added by supplying a _'list'_ in the `YOUTUBE_DATA_API_KEY` variable and then running a _'try except'_ block to check whether the API has been fully exhausted or not.